 Jane Eyre by Charlotte Bronte - Book review, Summary, Characters, Analysis & Quotations

 Jane Eyre is a classic handed down in the history of British literature.
-It has successfully shaped the first British literary history to adopt an independent and proactive attitude toward love, life, society, and religion, and to dare to fight and dare.
+It successfully shaped the first British literary history to adopt an independent and proactive attitude toward love, life, society, and religion, and to dare to fight and dare.
 The image of women fighting for freedom and equality.

 All women who love literary works like to read Charlotte's, Jane Eyre.
 If we think Charlotte wrote Jane Eyre just to write this love.
 I thought, wrong.
 The author, also a woman, lived in the fluctuating mid-19th century in England, when thinking had a fresh start.
 And it is this kind of thought that penetrates the most in "Jane Eyre" - the independent consciousness of women.